Bat Removal Services In Dallas, Texas

 Bats are commonly found in the attic after entering a building through small openings such as gable vents, chimneys, and other small gaps.
 A bat can fit through a hole about the size of your pinky finger.
 This puts most buildings at risk for bat infestation unless it has been professionally protected by a bat control and removal expert.

-Having bats inside your property in Dallas is a serious problem and puts all the building occupants at serious risk.
+Having bats inside your Dallas property is a serious problem and puts all the building occupants at serious risk.
 Since bats are a protected species, bat removal and control must be done professionally.
 A bat colony can consist of over 350 bats that constantly urinate and defecate in the roost area.
 This not only causes staining, odors, and peeling exterior paint, but put all of the building occupants at an extreme health risk.
 Bat feces contain dozens of diseases that are dangerous to humans such as histoplasmosis and rabies.
-Bat infestation in Dallas is very common and this allows bats to be one of the main animals to expose humans to rabies.
+Bat infestations in Texas are very common and this allows bats to be one of the main animals to expose humans to rabies.

 - Bats are the only mammals that can fly